fakedrtom/SVAFotate/README.md

 Overview
 =========================
-Annotate a (lumpy) structual vairant (SV) VCF with allele frequencies (AFs) from large population SV cohorts (currently CCDG and/or gnomAD) with a simple command line tool.
+Annotate a (lumpy) structual variant (SV) VCF with allele frequencies (AFs) from large population SV cohorts (currently CCDG and/or gnomAD) with a simple command line tool.
 This will add to the INFO field new categories corresponding to the maximum AF frequency found for SVs from